sthagen/puhdistusalue/docs/usage.md

 Folder with only distinct files (normal mode):
 ```
 $ puhdistusalue tests/fixtures/timestamps/all_distinct
-removed 0 total redundant objects or 0 total bytes from folders at ['tests/fixtures/timestamps/all_distinct']
+removed 0 total redundant objects or 0 total bytes from folders at ['tests/fixtures/timestamps/all_distinct'] in 0.121 s
 ```

 Folder with only distinct files and calling the module's main function per python (debug mode):